What is a Chartered Financial Planner?

 Chartered Financial Planners are a type of Independent Financial Advisor (or IFA for short).
 IFAs are so called because they are not tied to financial products from a particular provider; instead they are 'independent' and can advise on and recommend financial products from the entire market.

-Here in the UK, IFAs are strictly regulated by the Financial Services Authority (FSA).
-In practice this means that an IFA is a qualified professional who
+Here in the UK, IFAs are strictly regulated by the Financial Conduct Authority (FCA).
+In practice this means that an IFA is a qualified professional who:

 (a) has passed examinations set by the Chartered Insurance Institute (CII), and